New Law Seeks to Remedy Injustices in VA Healthcare

-It is a $16.3 billion dollar bill called the Veterans Access, Choice and Accountability Act of (HR 3230) that would implement new laws and allocate funds designed to improve the VA Healthcare System.
+It is a $16.3 billion piece of legislation called the Veterans Access, Choice and Accountability Act of (HR 3230) that will implement new laws and allocate funds designed to improve the VA Healthcare System.
 One way to understand the core provisions of the bill is to look at where the money is going.

 To begin, $5 billion dollars will be utilized to hire additional medical staff, lease new facilities, and begin repairs and updates to existing facilities.
 This seeks to remedy the lack of technicians, nurses, doctors and facilities in comparison to the medical needs of veterans using the VA health system.
 It is expected that these expenses will exceed the $5 billion currently allocated and this amount has been deemed a “down payment” on these expenses, drawing some criticism from fiscal conservatives.